 Kevin Bright: What it says is that these two were destined to be together.
 That it doesn't matter if they were skinny or large, or successful or not, these two had something in fate that was meant to be.

-Instant Birth, Just Add Water: Averted with every on screen labour.
-Both Phoebe's and Rachel's waters break suddenly, but both have ample time to get to the hospital and have normal labours (very lengthy in Rachel's case).
-Phoebe is in labour long enough for Joey to be diagnosed with kidney stones, Monica getting set up, Chandler freaking out, an Operation Jealousy, the triplets parents to arrive and Rachel asking if Phoebe can keep a baby.
-Rachel's labour lasts 24 hours and a double-length episode.
+- Instant Birth, Just Add Water: Averted with every on screen labor.
+Both Phoebe's and Rachel's waters break suddenly, but both have ample time to get to the hospital and have normal labors (very lengthy in Rachel's case).
+Phoebe is in labor long enough for Joey to be diagnosed with kidney stones, Monica getting set up, Chandler freaking out, an Operation Jealousy, the triplets' parents to arrive and Rachel asking if Phoebe can keep a baby.
+Rachel's labor lasts 24 hours and a double-length episode.

 Rachel: Well, maybe she and her friends are just having a contest to see who can bring home the biggest geek.

 - Insult Friendly Fire: Ross and Rachel are having a fight in front of everyone.
 In an effort to attack Ross, Rachel refers to a previously raised issue by saying, "And just so you know, it's not that common, it doesn't happen to every guy and it is a big deal!", at which point Chandler jumps forward and says, "I knew it!"

 - A few lines before, she tells Ross that his grammar tips he gave for her letter will come in handy when he's spending Saturday nights playing Scrabble with Monica, who responds "Hey!" in return.